-The Licensing Authority will expect applicants to meet the licensing objectives and comply with all mandatory conditions and Codes of Practice issued by the Gambling Commission.
+The Licensing Authority will expect applicants to meet the Licensing Objectives and comply with all mandatory conditions and Codes of Practice issued by the Gambling Commission.
 However, appropriate measures may cover issues such as:

-- CCTV, specifically sited where the adult machines are to be situated
+- i.
+CCTV, specifically sited where the adult machines are to be situated

-- Door supervisors
+- ii.
+Door supervisors

-- Controlled supervision of entrance and machine areas
+- iii.
+Controlled supervision of entrance and machine areas

-- Location of entry
+- iv.
+Location of entry

-- Statutory requirement in relation to the display of GamCare stickers
+- v.
+Statutory requirement in relation to the display of GamCare stickers

-- Physical segregation of machines and areas
+- vi.
+Physical segregation of machines and areas

-- Appropriate Notices and signage
+- vii.
+Appropriate Notices and signage

-- Specific opening hours
+- viii.
+Specific opening hours

-- Self-exclusion schemes
+- ix.
+Self-exclusion schemes

 - Measures/training for staff on how to deal with suspected truant school children on the premises

-- Provision of information leaflets/helpline numbers for organisations such as GamCare
+- xi.
+Provision of information leaflets/helpline numbers for organisations such as GamCare

-- Minimum staffing levels
+- xii.
+Minimum staffing levels

-- Induction training for new staff and refresher training for existing staff
+- xiii.
+Induction training for new staff and refresher training for existing staff

-- Refusals register
+- xiv.
+Refusals register

-- Proof of age schemes (e.g. Challenge 25)
+- xv.
+Proof of age schemes (e.g. Think 21)

-- Third party test purchasing
+- xvi.
+Third party test purchasing

-- Location of entry to premises
+- xvii.
+Location of entry to premises

-- Infra-red beam positioned across the entrance to the premises
+- xviii.
+Infra-red beam positioned across the entrance to the premises

-- Appropriately trained floor walking staff with regard to the protection of children and vulnerableadults
+- xix.
+Appropriately trained floor walking staff with regard to the protection of children and vulnerable adults